ptrkhr/scene_synthesizer/README.md

 # scene_synthesizer

 A python package to generate manipulation scenes.
-Check the [documentation](https://srl.gitlab-master-pages.nvidia.com/scene_synthesizer/html/) page for detailed installation instructions, tutorials and examples.
+Check the [documentation](https://scene-synthesizer.github.io/) page for detailed installation instructions, API, and examples.

 ## Installation